postmanlabs/newman/DIR_COMMANDS.md

-  dir-export [options] <postman-collection-file>              Convert a Postman collection file into its directory representation dir-export-import-test [options] <postman-collection-file>  Check if an export followed by import results in same collection dir-import [options] <collection-dir>                       Convert a Postman directory representation into a postman collection dir-remove-folder <folder-path>                             Remove test at given path from directory based Postman collection dir-remove-request <request-path>                           Remove request at given path from directory based Postman collection dir-run [options] <collection-dir>                          Runs the tests in collection-dir, with all the provided options run [options] <collection>                                  Initiate a Postman Collection run from a given URL or path
+  dir-export [options] <postman-collection-file>              Convert a Postman collection file into its directory representation dir-export-import-test [options] <postman-collection-file>  Check if an export followed by import results in same collection dir-import [options] <collection-dir>                       Convert a Postman directory representation into a postman collection dir-remove-folder <folder-path>                             Remove folder at given path from directory based Postman collection dir-remove-request <request-path>                           Remove request at given path from directory based Postman collection dir-run [options] <collection-dir>                          Runs the tests in collection-dir, with all the provided options run [options] <collection>                                  Initiate a Postman Collection run from a given URL or path